 Irrigation cycle Sum of days of application plus subsequent dry days between successive applications.
 Also referred to as discharge cycle.

-Loading rate The loading rate (in lb/ac) is calculated as the constituent concentration (in mg/L) multiplied by the irrigated volume in one day (in MG) and multiplied by the conversion factor 8.34, then divided by the irrigated area (in acres).
+Loading rate The loading rate (in pounds per acre [lb/ac]) is calculated as the constituent concentration (in mg/L) multiplied by the irrigated volume in one day (in million gallons [MG]) and multiplied by the conversion factor 8.34, then divided by the irrigated area (in acres).

 Loading rate, cycle average Average loading rate across one irrigation cycle.
 Calculated as the sum of the daily loading rates (in lb/ac) in an irrigation cycle divided by total duration of the irrigation cycle (in days).